daniestevez/gr-satellites/docs/source/components.rst

 The figure below shows the options used by the CCSDS Concatenated deframer.
-The CCSDS Reed-Solomon deframer block allows exactly the same options, except for the *Convolutional code* option, since all the other options refer to the convolutional inner code.
+The CCSDS Reed-Solomon deframer block allows exactly the same options, except for the *Convolutional code* option, since all the other options refer to the Reed-Solomon outer code.

 The *Frame size* option indicates the size of the frame in bytes (after Reed-Solomon decoding).
-The *Differential encoding* option enables differential decoding, which is often used to solve the BPSK 180º phase ambiguity.
-The *Use RS dual basis* option enables the usage of the dual basis definition for the Reed-Solmon code.
-The *Use scrambler* option enables or disables the use of the CCSDS synchronous descrambler.
-Most satellites using CCSDS frames use scrambling.
-The *Convolutional code* option can be used to toggle between the CCSDS/NASA-GSFC (most usual and default) and NASA-DSN conventions for the convolutional code.
+The *Precoding* option can be used enable a differential decoder before the Reed-Solomon decoder.
+This is often used to solve the BPSK 180º phase ambiguity.
+The *Reed-Solomon basis* option can be used to toggle between the conventional and dual basis definitions of the Reed-Solomon code.
+The CCSDS standard specifies the dual basis, but the conventional basis is frequently used.
+The *Reed-Solomon interleve depth* option can be used to enable decoding of interleaved Reed-Solomon codewords.
+The *Scrambler* option can be used to enable or disable the CCSDS synchronous scrambler.
 The *Syncword threshold* option can be used to choose the number of bit errors that are allowed in the detection of the syncword.